kristian-georgiev/dotfiles-config/README.md

 # dotfiles-config

-A version control of my dotfiles (feel free to use this set up if you wish)
+A version control of my dotfiles (feel free to use this set up if you wish).
+Using [dotbot](https://github.com/anishathalye/dotbot) for easy installing.